-In order to make it easier for customers to understand the power of Audi models, the German carmaker has an engine naming system that applys to all TFSI, TDI and e-tron models.
+In order to make it easier for customers to understand the power of Audi models, the German carmaker has an engine naming system that applies to all TFSI, TDI and e-tron models.

-"The clarity and logic of structuring the designations according to power output makes it possible to distinguish between the various performance levels."
+"The clarity and logic of structuring the designations according to power output make it possible to distinguish between the various performance levels."

 DR DIETMAR VOGGENREITER - AUDI

 Audi Board Member, Dr Dietmar Voggenreiter, said: "As alternative drive technologies become increasingly relevant, engine displacement as a performance attribute is becoming less important to our customers.
 The clarity and logic of structuring the designations according to power output makes it possible to distinguish between the various performance levels."
 The new reference value for the new model designations is the power output of the individual model in kilowatts (kW).
 Then, sub-classifications will group together similarly powered performance levels, so engines with the "30" designation are models with power outputs between 81 and 96 kW (110PS and 130PS).
 And "45" represents power outputs between 169 and 185 kW (230PS and 252PS).

 This new naming convention should make it easier for people to choose their car based on the performance of the engine.